huanyu/webpack-template-for-static-page/README.md

 webpack-template-for-static-page

->this is a simple framework and build tools for anyone to create static html page.
+>This is a simple framework and build tools for anyone to create static html page.
+It is far beyond complete right now.

 ## Build Setup